Crispy Honey-Sriracha Glazed Buffalo Wings

 Adapted from The Sriracha Cookbook.

 - 4 pounds (1820g) Chicken Wings , rinsed, and patted dry

 - salt , to taste

 For the Sauce

 - 1 cup (225g) unsalted Butter

 - 2 teaspoons (10g) Kosher or Sea Salt

 - sesame seeds for garnish

-- While frying the chicken wings, melt butter in a medium saucepan over low heat.
+- While cooking the chicken wings, melt butter in a medium saucepan over low heat.
 Add sriracha, honey, sea salt and lime juice, then stir to combine.
 Keep warm over low heat.